rkuenzi-epfl/Wnder/summaries/sprint8.md

 This week I finished my attributed tasks which were to implement some logic for the UI and my task from last week.

 However I did not manage my time correctly this week.
-I was waiting for Aloïs works to have some support and general direction for the visual but it leads me to a rush on the last day last day.
+I was waiting for Aloïs works to have some support and general direction for the visual but it leads me to a rush on the last day.

 Next time, I will not hesitate to use dummy setup to begin my tasks earlier and also to work on multiple PR if possible to avoid dead time.